BrowserStackCE/pytest-appium-browserstack/README.md

 - Ensure that `local` capability is set to `true`.
 The `conftest.py` contains the code snippet that automatically establishes Local Testing connection to BrowserStack servers using Python binding for BrowserStack Local.

-- Run the below command:
+- Run the below command for Android:
     ```
+    cd android
+    paver run local
+    ```

+- Run the below command for iOS:
+    ```
+    cd ios
     paver run local
     ```